BP0268119/Portfolio/Data Science Project/Predicting Lung Cancer Using Logistic Regression.md

 ![Cancer dist](https://github.com/BP0268119/Portfolio/assets/144491381/48b8bfb1-d501-43f9-b807-804164cd991f)

 In this case, there was a large imbalance between those with and without lung cancer.
 Upon further inspection, approximately 90% of patients had lung cancer and 10% did not.
-This meant that, without intervention, the model would likely predict most patients to have cancer regardless of any other factors, meaning it would not be very useful.
+This meant that, without intervention, the model would likely predict most patients to have cancer regardless of any other factors, meaning it would not be very useful and could be harmful if deployed for real patients - i.e., telling a patient they likely have lung cancer when they do not.
 This result meant that the data would need to undergo further steps to balance the data used to train the model to make sure that the model is robust.

 ![Data proportions of cancer yesno](https://github.com/BP0268119/Portfolio/assets/144491381/b0bb6a94-fd3d-44b6-aed7-4462655f6771)